Code-Institute-Submissions/dilner1-House_of_Tea_DecResub/TESTING.md

 ## Manual Testing

-Aim: Test responsivness of site on multiple screen sizes
+Aim: Test responsivness of site on multiple screen sizes.

-Method: Changing the screen size by opening the inspection tool and loading page on a mobile device
+Method: Changing the screen size by opening the inspection tool and loading page on a mobile device.

 <br>

 **Home page**

 Outcome: On a large size screen the product page images are spaced out evenly.
 On most mobile sizes this was also the case as they cascade down the page, however on the Galaxy Fold and Samsung Galaxy S6 there was some overlap to the side of the screen.
 This same issue occured with a medium to large size screen such as the Nest Hub.
 The images sizes were changed to rem instead of px which corrected the problem.

 The navbar successfully changes state from a standard web layout to mobile drop down without any issues.

-Result: Success.
+Result: Success

 <br>